tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 Piet Mondrian took what Cézanne and the Cubists started to its logical conclusion, often foregoing representation entirely, and calling the resultant style *Neo-Plasticism.*

 -------- So far, so good. -------

-## XXX
+## Mimesis and Representation versus Catharsis and Expression

+Revisit these two different kinds of art in light of the word "plastic."

 ## Digital Plasticity

+Scientific perspective in our pockets!

 [Possibly off-topic, but thinking about mentioning plasticity today: cell phone cameras, Star Wars, GoT, etc. maybe?]

-## Mimesis and Representation versus Catharsis and Expression

-Two different kinds of art.

 ## Conclusion

+Irony: film is plastic.

 It's difficult to find a definition of the word "plastic" that corresponds to Mondrian's use of the word.

-Indeed, the index to the book Vision in Motion by L. Moholy-Nagy (1961) lists 19 occurrences of the term, but only the first mimics Mondrian's use of the term, while the other 18 references are to the material.

 If you are interested in the language of composition in general, and in reading Mondrian's writings in particular, I highly recommend finding a copy of Erle Loran's book!

 -------- delete me, you wuss. -------

+Indeed, the index to the book Vision in Motion by L. Moholy-Nagy (1961) lists 19 occurrences of the term, but only the first mimics Mondrian's use of the term, while the other 18 references are to the material.

 ## Cubism Inspired, Cubism Adjacent